Last Updated on April 5, 2026 by PostUpgrade

 AI models process structure as context: every heading defines a boundary, every link conveys purpose, every fact builds trust.

 Pages that apply a coherent architecture become readable not only to people but also to large language models that power modern search engines.
+The structural logic behind this interpretability often depends on how concepts are classified and bounded across a site.
+A deeper explanation appears in this analysis of internal taxonomy in generative search, which explains how classification systems stabilize meaning and guide AI interpretation across connected content environments.

 In this sense, structure equals understanding — it is how meaning becomes machine-accessible.